 The amount paid can be also transferred to another person as a credit towards any future trip with Kalpak Travel.

 How does Kalpak Travel determine whether or not to cancel a trip?

 Your safety is our number one priority.
 We consult all travel advisories of the countries where our travelers are from as well as updates from the World Health Organization.
 We are also constantly in touch with our local partners in each Central Asian country and monitor closely the situation on the ground.
 If you are affected by a cancellation we will directly get in touch with you.

 Important Terms & Conditions that apply to the above

 The coronavirus pandemic became a worldwide “force majeure event,” which is an event that is outside of the reasonable control of either party to a contract.
 In circumstances like this, in which a force majeure event results in the cancellation of your trip, we suffer unrecoverable losses.
 Therefore, if we cancel your trip and you select a refund, we will deduct the deposit from any refund issued to you to cover these losses.

-Turkmenistan – No confirmed cases.
-All borders are closed.
+Turkmenistan – There were never any confirmed cases of Covid-19 in Turkmenistan.
+All borders are closed until further notice.
 It is not known yet when borders will open again and regular flights will resume.
+Visas are not being processed currently.
+New Covid-related restrictions have been imposed in the country to prevent the spread of the Omicron variant.
+Most people are already fully vaccinated and vaccination is compulsory.
 Please check entry & exit information.